josephsenior/Grinta-Agent/docs/guides/complete-usage-guide.md

 # 📚 **Complete Usage Guide**

-> **Comprehensive guide to using all OpenHands features, from basic setup to advanced optimization.**
+> **Comprehensive guide to using all Forge features, from basic setup to advanced optimization.**

 ---